qeesung/gitaly/doc/design_diskcache.md

 but this is allowed by the cache design in order to avoid distributed locking.
 This means that a stale cached response might be served momentarily, but this slight delay in fresh responses is a small tradeoff necessary to keep the cache lockless.
-The lockless quality is highly desired since Gitaly operates on NFS servers where file locks are not advisable.
+The lockless quality is highly desired since Gitaly is often operated on NFS mounts where file locks are not advisable.

 ## Cached Responses